UAlbanyArchives/archives_tools/README.md

 			* A range of the total resources for pagination: "50-100"
 				* Note that these are not resource numbers, but the second set of 50 resoruces

-`

-	import aspace as AS
+	from archives_tools import aspace as AS

 	session = AS.getSession()
 	repo = "2"